noiseprotocol/noise_spec/noise.md

 A handshake pattern can be instantiated by **DH parameters** and **symmetric crypto parameters** to give a concrete protocol.
-An application using Noise must handle some **application responsibilities** on its own, such as indicating message lengths, and specifying a format for payload data.
+An application using Noise must handle some **application responsibilities** on its own, such as indicating message lengths.

 3. Message format
 ===================

 All Noise messages are less than or equal to 65535 bytes in length, and can be processed without parsing, since there are no type or length fields within the message.
-In some contexts a Noise message might be preceded by some type or length fields but that's an **application responsibility** - see Section 10.

 A handshake message begins with a sequence of one or more DH public keys.
-Whether each public key belongs to an ephemeral or static key pair is specified by the message's descriptor.
-Public keys may be encrypted to provide identity hiding.
+Whether each public key belongs to an ephemeral or static key pair is specified

-Following the public keys will be a **payload** which could be used to convey certificates or other handshake data, and which may also be encrypted.
+Following the public keys will be a **payload** which could be used to convey certificates or other handshake data.
 Encryption of public keys and payloads will occur once a shared secret key has been established.
 Zero-length payloads are allowed and will result in 16-byte payload ciphertexts, since encryption adds a 16-byte **authentication tag** to each ciphertext.

 A transport message consists solely of an encrypted payload.